Psalm 4 has a similar structure to Psalm 3

 Advising: Verse 4: “Be angry, and do not sin” or do not sin when you can’t help being angry, which means rid yourselves of violence and aggression in speech and behaviour.

-The advice continues in verse 5: “Offer right sacrifices” which can help not only put our relationship straight with God, but also helps to lesson the issue of greed and selfishness.
+The advice continues in verse 5: “Offer right sacrifices” which can help not only put our relationship straight with God but also helps to lessen the issue of greed and selfishness.